Discrimination in Schools Solicitors

 If the issue cannot be resolved, any issues involving disability discrimination need to be brought to a Special Educational Needs and Disability (SEND) tribunal.
 The SEND tribunal is aimed at providing a practical solution that is legally enforced.
-This can result in the cessation of discrimination, an apology, staff training, making the buildings more accessible amongst other solutions.
+This can result in the cessation of discrimination, an apology, staff training and making the buildings more accessible, amongst other solutions.

 Race or Sex Discrimination or any other type of discrimination will need to be brought in the County Court.
-A successful claim will result in the award of damages.
+A successful claim will result in the award of financial compensation.

 Is there a time limit for making a school discrimination claim?

 A discrimination claim must be sent to the Special Educational Needs Tribunal within 6 months of the discrimination taking place.
 In some cases, discrimination is ongoing and thus the time limit may be unclear.
 Therefore, it is important that you take legal advice on a potential school discrimination claim or university discrimination claim as soon as you become aware of the discrimination.
 The more time you have to prepare a school discrimination or university discrimination claim the better.